Richardzleung/Fullstack-Open/part6/anecdotes-redux/README.md

 # Anecdotes App
-App displays a random anecdote from the field of software engineering and allows people to vote on their favorite.
+Simple app that displays a random anecdote from the field of software engineering and allows people to vote on their favorite.

 ## Dependencies
 * React